MK6554/av_userfilter_v4l2_webcamera/README.md

 WebCamera filter implementation for Zebra Aurora Vision Studio

 This filter adds mising WebCamera filter for linux.
-The implementation is based on V4L Library (linux/videodev2) also v4l is mandatory, but more than likely is already on on your linux machine.
+The implementation is based on V4L Library (linux/videodev2).

 ### Prerequisites
 Compiling the filter requires Linux based operating system with GNU gcc compiler installed and CMake.